SrishtiGameLab/ema-virtual-worlds-s1c1ws-1617/README.md

 ## Note

-Please read the license document on how to use all commited files.
+Please read the license document on how to use all commited files unless otherwise mentioned.
 Please check the work by students linked in issues for their respective licenses before using it.

+Python Quick Reference in Yadu/python_cheat_sheet.pdf is from: http://www.astro.up.pt/~sousasag/Python_For_Astronomers/